kevcisme/toduo/README.md

 # Toduo

-> **The task management app that works the way your brain does.** Toduo combines the best of todo lists and task management with a sleek, intuitive interface that helps you get things done - not just organize them.
+**The task management app that works the way your brain does.** Toduo combines the best of todo lists and task management with a sleek, intuitive interface that helps you get things done - not just organize them.
+Toduo connects to the applications you use for work and in your personal life to help you sift through all the noise.
+It uses AI to understand and generate action items, insight about your work, and prioritize what you need to get done.
+It's like an assistant who is everywhere you are.

+We think of it like this: **tasks should find you, not the other way around** - Instead of manually creating tasks from emails or messages, our technology automatically identifies and extracts them for you, saving you time and mental energy.

+---
 Toduo is a full-stack, cross-platform task management application with local-first storage and optional cloud sync.
-Built with modern web technologies and available as both a web app and desktop application.
+IBuilt with modern web frameworks and available as both a web app and desktop application.
+Even better, it's open source.

 ![Toduo App](./docs/dashboard.png)